filakhtov/gentoo-use-docs/x11-misc/lightdm.md

 It is safe to disable the flag.

+### non_root
+Add the `lightdm` user to the `video` group to be able to run greeter as an unprivileged user.

+It is recommended to enable this flag.

 ### qt5
 Append the `-std=c++11` option to the `CXXFLAGS` variable for a duration of the build.
 Pass the `--enable-liblightdm-qt5` option to the configure script.
 Build LightDM with support for the Qt 5 toolkit.